somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 We recommend systems running Humio have as much RAM as possible, but not for the JVM.
 When running Humio it will operate comfortably within 10 GiB for most workloads.
-The remainder of your RAM in the system should remain available for use as filesystem buffers.
+The remainder of your RAM in the system should remain available for use as filesystem page cache.

 A good rule of thumb calculation for memory allocation is as follows: